edgedb/easy-edgedb/README.md

 Casting works from right to left, with the final cast on the far left.
 So `<str><int64><str><int32>50` means "50 into an int32 into a string into an int64 into a string".
 Or you can read it left to right like this: "A string from an int64 from a string from an int32 from the number 50".

+# Chapter 3 - Jonathan goes to Castle Dracula

+In this chapter we are going to start to think about time, as you can see from what Jonathan Harker is doing:

+>Jonathan Harker has just arrived at Castle Dracula after a terrible ride in the horse-driven carriage through the mountains.
+The ride was terrible because there was snow, strange blue fires and wolves everywhere.
+It was night when he arrived, and he meets and talks with Count Dracula.
+Dracula leaves before the sun rises though, because vampires are hurt by sunlight.
+Jonathan doesn't know that he's a vampire yet.

+This is a good time to create a `Vampire` type.
+We can extend it from `abstract type Person` because that type only has `name` and `places_visited`, which are good to have for `Vampire` too.